Spikes-2212-Programming-Guild/SpikesLib2-Examples/README.md

 ## Includes:
 - Several subsystems and a drivetrain, each with its own command examples.
 - Each subsystem has a RobotMap class, which holds the ports for the robot's components.
-  - Each interface in RobotMap represents a different port.
+  - Each interface in RobotMap represents a different type port.

 ## How To Use
 If you want to use the example code for yourself, simply copy & paste it, and make sure to change the ports in RobotMap,